epiloque/sharness/README.md

 Public: Define that a test prerequisite is available.

-The prerequisite can later be checked explicitly using havePrerequisite or implicitly by specifying the prerequisite name in calls to expectSucess or expectFailure.
+The prerequisite can later be checked explicitly using havePrerequisite or implicitly by specifying the prerequisite name in calls to expectSuccess or expectFailure.

 -   $1 - Name of prerequiste (a simple word, in all capital letters by convention)